In this article you’ll learn what are different lathe chuck types with parts, working, and more with the downloadable PDF file.

 - Drill Chuck

 The figure shows a four jaw chuck diagram.
-The arrangement of four jaws independent chuck, which has four jaws, located at an angle of 90° to each other.
+The arrangement of four jaws independent chuck, which has four jaws, is located at an angle of 90° to each other.

 Each jaw made of tough steel has three inner and one outer gripping surface.
 The outer gripping surface is used for holding larger sizes of the workpiece by reversing the jaw.

-Universal or Three Jaw Chuck:
+Universal or Three Jaw Chuck

-The jaws is operated individually by separate screws or simultaneously by the scroll disc.
+The jaws are operated individually by separate screws or simultaneously by the scroll disc.
 The frame has teeth cut on its underside which meshes with the scroll and all the jaws together with the screws move radially when the scroll is made to rotate by a pinion.

 The chuck is used for holding a very thin workpiece made of magnetic material which cannot be held in an ordinarily chuck.
 It is also used where any distortion of the workpiece due to the pressure of the jaws is undesirable.